Dagnall is one of a number of players who have worn the sky blue and red shirts of City and the O's over the years…

 City destroyed Derby County 6-2, with Whing's high five celebration after the goal being an image that will be used again and again.

 Whing left to join Brighton in 2007 before moving to Orient in 2011.
 He is currently at Oxford.

 Making his debut at Cambridge United, Simpson quickly caught the eye of then City boss Iain Dowie, who brought the youngster to the club in 2007.

 He scored after five minutes of his competitive debut, in a League Cup tie against Notts County.
 After four goals in 61 appearances, Simpson was transferred to Huddersfield Town in 2009 for £300,000.

-After being best known for his prolific spell at Rochdale, Dagnall is looking to rebuild his career after a few false starts.
+After being best known for his prolific spell at Rochdale, Dagnall signed permanently for Orient in the summer.

 Dagnall went to the Dale in 2006 after leaving his hometown club Tranmere.
 He scored 54 goals in 140 games as the club finally achieved promotion after 41 years in the same division.

 He then joined Scunthorpe, and later Barnsley, struggling for goals at each.
 He joined City on loan in 2013, scoring once in six games, his only goal being in the Sky Blues' famous 3-1 win at MK Dons.